sourcegraph/reference-implementation-bitbucket/terraform/README.md

 There are a few updates to make for your specific instance, detailed below:

 1. In `override.yaml`, update line 20 (`frontend.ingress.host`) to the URL you wish to host your Sourcegraph instance at.
-2. Replace the contents of `tls.key` with the private key for your TLS certificate.
+2. Create a file called `tls.key` and copy the private key for your TLS certificate into the file.
-3. Replace the contents of `tls.crt` with the certificate chain for your TLS certificate.
+3. Create a file called `tls.crt` and copy the certificate chain for your TLS certificate into the file.

 Optional Steps